 - Avoid rooted or jailbroken devices.

-Protect Your Carrier Account
+Carrier Account Protection

 - Set a PIN or password on your carrier account.